Joe Webb: College career

 Webb enrolled at UAB in 2005 and was redshirted for the 2005 season under head coach Watson Brown.

 In 2006, Webb did not get an opportunity to play until the 11th game at Southern Miss, but he was able to start the final two games of the season.
 During the season finale at University of Central Florida, he connected on 33-of-51 passes (64.7 percent) for 426 yards with one touchdown pass, a season high for any Blazer quarterback that year.

 During the 2007 season, under new head coach Neil Callaway, Webb saw extensive action, playing as a wide receiver, starting seven games and finishing the season with 30 receptions for 459 yards with three touchdown catches.

 The 2008 season was Webb's first full season as UAB's quarterback, starting all 12 contests, where he passed the C-USA record for rushing yards by a quarterback in a single season with 1,021 yards.
 He was also ranked fourth in the nation for rushing yards for a quarterback.
 He was voted a permanent season team captain by his Blazer teammates at the end of the season.
 As a junior, Webb became the first player in NCAA history to pass for more than 2,000 yards and rush for 1,000 in consecutive seasons.
 Webb was ranked in the top 12 nationally of three statistical categories: total offense (5th), rushing (10th) and passing efficiency (12th).

 Webb finished his 2009 senior year season with 2,299 passing yards and 1,427 yards on the ground.
+He was named Conference USA Offensive Player of the Year for 2009.

 For his career, Webb had 5,771 passing yards and 2,774 rushing yards for a total of 8,545 offensive yards.
 He also registered 37 passing touchdowns, 24 rushing touchdowns and four receiving scores.
-Webb wasn't invited to the 2010 NFL combine.
+Webb wasn't invited to the 2010 NFL Combine.

 Working out as a wide receiver at UAB Pro Day, some of Webb's numbers would have led other wide receivers' at the NFL combine.
 His vertical jump of 42.5 in was better than any turned in by a receiver, as was his standing long jump of 11 ft 5.5 in.
 Webb's bench press—21 reps at 225 lb—was the best at his position.
 Only one other receiver managed 20 reps at the same weight, according to UAB athletic department.
 Webb also ran the 40-yard dash in 4.43 seconds.